-An annular eclipse of the Sun (eclipse in which the Moon passes in front of the Sun, but does not completely block it, leaving visible ring of light) will be visible from parts of Angola, Argentina and Chile on Sunday 26 February 2017, with a partial eclipse visible from much of the rest of Sub-Saharan Africa, Antarctica, the southern half of South America and the islands of the South Atlantic.
+An annular eclipse of the Sun (eclipse in which the Moon passes in front of the Sun, but does not completely block it, leaving visible ring of light) will be visible from parts of the Arctic Circle, including areas of Canada, Greenland, and Russia, on Thursday 10 June 2021, with a partial eclipse visible from much of the rest of Canada and Greenland, Iceland and the North Atlantic, most of Europe and parts of Central Asia and Morocco.

 Eclipses are a product of the way the Earth, Moon and Sun move about one-another.
 The Moon orbits the Earth every 28 days, while the Earth orbits the Sun every 365 days, and because the two Sun and Moon appear roughly the same size when seen from Earth, it is quite possible for the Moon to block out the light of the Sun.
 At first sight this would seem likely to happen every month at the New Moon, when the Moon is on the same side of the Earth as the Sun, and therefore invisible (the Moon produced no light of its own, when we see the Moon we are seeing reflected sunlight, but this can only happen when we can see parts of the Moon illuminated by the Sun).

 The relative positions of the Sun, Moon and Earth during a Solar eclipse.
+Not to scale.
 Starry Night.

 An Annular Eclipse is a type of Solar Eclipse, in which the Moon passes between the Earth and the Sun while the moon is close to aphelion (when it is furthest from the Earth).
 The Moon has a variable orbit, getting considerably closer and further from the Earth at different times, which alters its size as seen from the Earth.
 Thus when it is at its furthest from the Earth it appears considerably smaller than the Sun so an eclipse occurring at this time will produce a ring of sunlight, rather than a period of darkness.
 A Partial Annular Eclipse resembles a regular Partial Eclipse, in that the light of the Sun will be partially blocked by the Moon passing in from of it, though the disk of the Moon will be smaller.